manussekhar/German_Notes/Grammatik/Conjugation/Sein Verb.md

 - _Sie sind Lehrer._ - They are teachers.
 - _Sie sind meine Kollegen._ - They are my colleagues.
 - _Sie sind nette Leute._ - They are nice people.

+sind is the plural usage of ist

+_Wo ist das Buch?_ - Where is the book?
+*Hier ist das Buch* - Here is the book
+*Wo sind die Bücher* - Where are the books ?
+*Hier sind die Bücher* - Here are the books